All or Nothing (Jay Sean album): Singles

 "Down" was chosen as the lead single for the album.
 It was released to U.S. radio stations on 31 May 2009 and was officially released on iTunes on 30 June 2009.
-The song debuted at #72 on the Billboard Hot 100 before it started to climb the chart.
+The song debuted at No. 72 on the Billboard Hot 100 before it started to climb the chart.
 After several weeks of remaining within the top five, "Down" reached number one, overtaking the long run of The Black Eyed Peas' record-setting single, "I Gotta Feeling".
-"Down" is the seventh-best selling song of 2009, having sold more than three million digital copies in the United States alone, and six million copies worldwide.
+"Down" is the seventh-best selling song of 2009, having sold more than three million digital copies in the United States alone.
 It also received a large airplay of two billion listener impressions on radio worldwide.
 The song also charted inside the top 3 of the UK Singles Chart, becoming Sean's highest charting single to date there.
 "Down" is Sean's third top 10 and sixth top 20 hit in his home country.

 The album's second single "Do You Remember" features Sean Paul with additional ad-libs by Lil Jon.
-The single was released to U.S. radio stations on 20 October 2009 and released as a digital download on iTunes on 2 November 2009.
+The single was released to US radio stations on 20 October 2009 and released as a digital download on iTunes on 2 November 2009.
 It has also entered the top ten of the Hot 100 chart, during the week end of 9 January 2010.
-That same week, "Down" was also at #7, thus doubling Sean's presence within the top ten.
+That same week, "Down" was also at No. 7, thus doubling Sean's presence within the top ten.
 Like the first single, "Do You Remember" has also sold more than a million copies in the United States.